isomerpages/nlb-reference/_science-technology-physical-sciences/air-pollution.md

 **Urban and air pollution: a multi-city study of long-term effects of urban landscape patterns on air quality trends**

 Liang, L., & Gong, P. (2020).
 Urban and air pollution: a multi-city study of long-term effects of urban landscape patterns on air quality trends. *Scientific Reports*, *10*(1), 1-13.
-Retrieved 2021, February 23, from EBSCOhost Academic Search Complete via NLB’s eResources website [http://eresources.nlb.gov.sg/main/browse/resource/1329/](http://eresources.nlb.gov.sg/main/browse/resource/1329/){:target="blank"}
+Retrieved 2021, February 23, from [EBSCOhost Academic Search Complete](http://eresources.nlb.gov.sg/main/browse/resource/1329/){:target="blank"} via NLB’s eResources website.

 This study comprehensively examines the urban form effects on air quality in cities of different population sizes, at different developmental levels, and in different spatial layouts.
 The study shows that urban form changes have long-term effects on PM2.5 levels with different aspects playing larger roles for different developmental stages.